How to protect your mental health during money stress

 3. Beware social comparison

-Beyond limiting behaviours like excessive news consumption or account checking, Monica-Jones says that it's worth being mindful about the negative impacts of social comparison.
+Beyond limiting behaviours like excessive news consumption or account checking, Monica-Jones says that it's worth being mindful about the negative impacts of comparison.

 "The role of social comparison is really important here.
 Social media exacerbates it, but advertising companies are also really great at bombarding us and prompting ideas like 'Why can't I afford that expensive car?' or 'Why am I not having those expensive holidays?'"